yokobond/xcx-mp-image-embed/README.md

 #### How to Use:

-1. **Change Images**:
+1. **Start Comparison**:
-   - Click on "Image1" or "Image2" sprites to change their costume
+   - Click the green flag to start comparing the similarity between two images
-   - Each click cycles through different costume variations
+   - The similarity score will be continuously calculated and displayed

-2. **Calculate Similarity**:
+2. **Change Images**:
-   - Click on the cat sprite on the right side of the stage
+   - Click on either image sprite to switch between different images
    - The similarity score will be displayed (ranges from -1 to 1, where 1 means identical)

 3. **Camera Mode**:
-   - Click on the camera icon at the bottom right to switch to camera mode
+   - Click on the camera icon to start capturing live camera images
-   - The live camera feed will capture images for comparison
+   - The live camera feed will be compared with previously sampled images

 #### Use Cases: